Zepbound or Wegovy. Same goal, different drug.

 This is the one area Wegovy clearly wins.

 The SELECT trial, published in 2023, followed 17,600 adults with overweight or obesity and established cardiovascular disease for an average of 3.3 years on semaglutide.
 It showed a 20% reduction in the risk of major cardiovascular events (heart attack, stroke, CV death).
-Wegovy was subsequently approved for cardiovascular risk reduction.
-Tirzepatide has a similar trial (SURMOUNT-MMO) but results are not yet published in 2026.
+Wegovy was subsequently approved for cardiovascular risk reduction in March 2024, which also unlocked Medicare Part D coverage for patients with documented CV disease.

 Dosing schedules compared